dayyass/dayyass/README.md

 I’m currently studying for a Master’s degree in Applied Mathematics and Computer Science at Lomonosov Moscow State University, Faculty of Computational Mathematics and Cybernetics.
 I’m also working as a NLP Engineer at MTS AI.

 In my spare time, I like to learn something new about Deep Learning and implement different models with PyTorch.
-One example is Named Entity Recognition [pipeline](https://github.com/dayyass/pytorch_ner) and Neural Machine Translation [repo](https://github.com/dayyass/neural_machine_translation).
-For more information, please visit my [blog](https://dayyass.github.io).
+For more information, please visit my [pet-projects] and [blog](https://dayyass.github.io).

 ### Pet-projects
 - [pytorch_ner](https://github.com/dayyass/pytorch_ner) - pipeline for training NER models using PyTorch,